srkraut/sigma-docs/docs/media/dataset.md

 - Maintain content without accessing Layouts.
 - Re-use across multiple Widgets and Layouts.
 - Create an RSS feed from a DataSet.
   DataSets have been designed to be versatile so that they can be configured in a number of ways with the DataSet View/DataSet Ticker and Chart Widgets as well as a source of data for a custom Module.
-A DataSet provides a convenient way to import and display data from other systems in Xibo.
+A DataSet provides a convenient way to import and display data from other systems in Sigma-DS.

 Examples of where DataSets could be utilised: